 Elibility and how to apply

-It is open to both undergraduate and PhD students.
+To apply, you must be a student within the College of Arts and Law - both undergraduate and postgraduate students are eligible.
 The University of Birmingham International Office and the College of Arts and Law are jointly funding this award to contribute to travel costs and accommodation in Melbourne or Lund.
 Accommodation will be sourced and booked provisionally for the student.
 Details are available on request.

 For more information and details on the application process, please see here.